 What to Plant in Your UK Garden in Spring

-Over the last couple of years, people across the UK have come to really appreciate the benefit of green spaces and to embrace the joy of connecting with nature.
+Up and down the UK, we've come to really appreciate the benefit of green spaces and embrace the joy of connecting with nature.
 And, what better way to increase your exposure to the natural world and boost your physical and mental wellbeing than through gardening?
 Therapeutic and at times the source of a surprisingly vigorous workout, this feel-good activity is something everyone can enjoy.
 Not least because watching plants grow, blossom and bear fruit (or vegetables!) brings a reminder that life is all around and that everything has its season.
 And talking of seasons, while you can garden all year round, spring is very much the ideal time to chuck on your gardening gear – and a fleece or gilet if it's on the chilly side – and to get to work.
 To help you on your way, we're here to give you the run down on what to plant in your garden now (or in the immediate future), in preparation for the summer.

 Image